Categoricity for transfinite extensions of modules

-Also, $( A_i \mid i< \delta )$ is a \emph{continuous $\prec$-increasing chain}, provided that \begin{itemize} \item[{\rm{(i)}}] $A_i \in \mathcal A$, \item[{\rm{(ii)}}] $A_i \prec A_{i+1}$ for all $i < \delta$, and \item[{\rm{(iii)}}] $A_i = \bigcup_{j<i}A_j$ for all limit ordinals $i < \delta$. \end{itemize} \end{definition}
+Also, $( A_i \mid i< \delta )$ is a \emph{continuous $\preceq$-increasing chain} provided that \begin{itemize} \item[{\rm{(i)}}] $A_i \in \mathcal A$, \item[{\rm{(ii)}}] $A_i \preceq A_{i+1}$ for all $i < \delta$, and \item[{\rm{(iii)}}] $A_i = \bigcup_{j<i}A_j$ for all limit ordinals $i < \delta$. \end{itemize} \end{definition}

-A basic example of an AEC is $(\mathcal A _T, \prec _T)$, where $\mathcal A _T$ is the class of all models of a first-order theory $T$ and $\prec _T$ is the relation of being an elementary submodel.
-In the particular setting of modules over a ring $R$, also the pair $(\rmod R, \prec^*)$ is an AEC, where $\prec^*$ is the relation of being a pure submodule.
+Basic examples of AECs are $(\mathcal A _T, \preceq _T)$, where $\mathcal A _T$ is the class of all models of a first-order theory $T$, and $\preceq _T$ is the relation of being a submodel, or the relation of being an elementary submodel.
+In the particular setting of the first-order theory of modules over a ring $R$, the term submodel just means (right $R$-) submodule.
+In this setting, also the pair $(\rmod R, \preceq^*)$ is an AEC, where $\preceq^*$ is the relation of being a pure submodule.

-Deconstructible classes of modules provide a source for a particular kind of AEC's of modules, called the AEC's of roots of Ext.
+Deconstructible classes of modules are sources of particular kinds of AEC's of modules, called the AEC's of roots of Ext.
 The following definition and theorem go back to \cite{BET} (see also \cite[\S 10.3]{GT}):

 \begin{definition} Let $R$ be a ring, $\mathcal C$ a class of modules, and let